+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 When born, the young Himalayan Tahrs are approximately the size of a medium-sized dog.
 Adult males have weights up to 100 pounds, and the female is smaller.

-Tahrs are amazingly thick-finned to cope with the snow and freezing cold of the mid-altitude zones, with their winter coat-like fur.
-Their feet are specially crafted with rough pads that fit the rocks very well and enable them to climb even vertical rock without slipping.
+Tahrs grow exceptionally thick fur, similar to a winter coat, to withstand the snow and freezing temperatures of the mid-altitude zones.
+Their feet also have rough pads that grip rocks effectively, allowing them to climb even steep vertical surfaces without slipping.

 This impressive skill can assist them in avoiding predators as well as locate food where other animals are unable to.